Groverkss/Synopsys/README.md

 **Synopsys** is a discord-bot that summaries conversations and records them for future use.

 A published version of this README is also available [here](https://hackmd.io/@banrovegrie/BJKLiOlPP).
 Use [this link](https://summer-iser.web.app/) to checkout the demo webapp.
+Checkout https://youtu.be/BpNmr4FwLCQ for a working demo.

 So, go ahead!
 Use Synopsis to **find your TL;DRs**.